The arts at worth include fine and visual art, textiles, design and technology, and photography.

 It’s taken studying a creative subject to develop my visual understanding of the world and it’s opened up my imagination.

-The Worth Art School provides large and light studio spaces, divided into specialist areas of Fine Art, including paint, print and sculpture, Design and Technology, with IT suites and workshop, and Photography, with a studio and digital facilities, and a separate darkroom.
+The Worth Art School provides large and light studio spaces, divided into specialist areas of Fine Art, including paint, print and sculpture, Textiles, Design and Technology, with IT suites and workshop, and Photography, with a studio and digital facilities, and a separate darkroom.

 Worth’s Fine Art department is forward-thinking, embracing new technologies and combining them with traditional techniques.
 Both the working environment and teaching experience offered encourages each pupil to communicate and share their identity through the use of visual language.